As colleges and universities clamor to switch to online courses in the wake of COVID-19, I find myself worried for their autistic students.

 Professors: I know this was likely a difficult read.

 Thank you for reading it anyway.
 I hope you’ll take all the wonderful analytical and critical thinking skills you’ve worked so hard to foster in your students and apply them to an academic culture that, in many ways, remains oppressive and exclusionary.
 I hope you’ll treat your students as the experts of their own experiences, however strange those experiences might sound to you.
 I hope you’ll use their feedback—and the worries on this list—to build an accessible curriculum.
+(And, although this may sound contradictory, I also hope you’ll get some rest.)

 As we work to keep ourselves and each other safe from COVID-19, I hope we can also work to welcome each other into academia… because academia can do better.
 It HAS to do better.
 We can do this.